ppy/osu-wiki/wiki/History_of_osu!/osu!_wiki/en.md

 *See also: [osu! wiki maintainers](/wiki/People/osu!_wiki_maintainers)*

-This article details all the major events in the **history of the osu! wiki** from the MediaWiki era  through the present day.
+This article details all the major events in the **history of the osu! wiki** from the MediaWiki era to the present day.

 <!--The documentation for the years 2018 to 2021 is missing.-->